Skip to content

 This guide explains this concept in vanilla Git.
 For Graphite documentation, see our CLI docs.

 A common post-merge task in the development workflow is cleaning up the branches that have already been incorporated into the main branch.
 This housekeeping is essential for maintaining an organized and efficient repository.
-Graphite CLI introduces a straightforward way to handle this cleanup with the gt sync command.
+The Graphite CLI introduces a straightforward way to handle this cleanup with the gt sync command.

 Callout: Remember, gt sync is more than just a clean-up command; it’s a harmonizing tool that aligns your local workspace with the remote repository.

-• Automated Housekeeping: The gt sync command streamlines the clean-up process by automatically removing local branches that have been merged remotely.
+• Automated housekeeping: The gt sync command streamlines the clean-up process by automatically removing local branches that have been merged remotely.

-• Syncing with Remote: It ensures your local branches are up-to-date with the remote branches, reducing the chance of merge conflicts and confusion over branch status.
+• Syncing with remote: It ensures your local branches are up-to-date with the remote branches, reducing the chance of merge conflicts and confusion over branch status.

-1. Update Your Local Repository: Before cleaning up, ensure your local repository is in sync with the remote.
+1. Update your local repository: Before cleaning up, ensure your local repository is in sync with the remote.

 gt repo sync

-2. Run the Sync Command: Use gt sync to clean up your branches.
+2. Run the sync command: Use gt sync to clean up your branches.
 This command will sync your current branch with the remote, prune remote-tracking branches, and delete branches that have been merged into the current branch.

 gt sync